Oghenekevbe/hng2/README.md

 #Django Person API

 This is a simple Django REST API for managing person records.
 It allows you to perform CRUD (Create, Read, Update, Delete) operations on person data.

 ##Installation

--Clone this repository to your local machine.
+- Clone this repository to your local machine.

--git clone <repository_url>
+- git clone <repository_url>
--Navigate to the project directory.
+- Navigate to the project directory.

--cd django-person-api
+- cd django-person-api
--Create a virtual environment (optional but recommended).
+- Create a virtual environment (optional but recommended).

 >python -m venv venv
--Activate the virtual environment.
+- Activate the virtual environment.

 On Windows: